vuepress/ecosystem/docs/plugins/markdown/markdown-image.md

 ### Image Mark

 When you set `mark: true` in plugin options, you can mark pictures by `#light` and `#dark` suffix to let them be displayed under certain color mode.
-We support both GitHub's markup and the easy markup .

 <VPToggleColorModeButton /> (Try to toggle theme mode)